starvagrant/toh/toh.markdown/ooze_from_the_confetti_factory.md

 “What?”

-“Onsite gambling can mean loads for a business.
+“On site gambling can mean loads for a business.
 People can gamble away their wages.”

 “I... that's clever.
 There are some workers I wouldn't need to pay as much.
 Why let them lose money gambling on their own time?
 Might cause some problems with management though, employing gambling addicts," Avery laughed nervous.